*VGPB Annual Report 2017-18*

-The VGPB would like to recognise the enormous amount of work that organisations have contributed to this year’s report to support the VGPB in achieving its strategic priorities.
+We would like to recognise the enormous amount of work that organisations have contributed to this year’s report to support the VGPB with its activities and initiatives.

 Key highlights of the report include: